Cox-Automotive/alks-cli/README.md

 * `-p [password]` Your password
 * `-n [roleName]` The name of the role, be sure to wrap in quotes, alphanumeric including: `@+=._-`
-* `-t [roleType]` The role type, to see available roles: `alks iam roletypes`, be sure to wrap in quotes.
-Must include roleType or trust policy, but not both
 * `-p [trustPolicy]` A trust policy as a JSON string.
 Must include trustPolicy or roleType, but not both
+* `-t [roleType]` The role type, to see available roles: `alks iam roletypes`, be sure to wrap in quotes.
+Must include roleType or trust policy, but not both.
+We recommend specifying the trust policy instead since role types are a legacy feature and no new role types are being created for new AWS services
 * `-d`: Include default policies, defaults to false
 * `-F` Filters favorite accounts
 * `-k [tags]` A list of resource tags.
 Can either be a JSON representation '[{"Key":"string","Value":"string"},{"Key":"string","Value":"string"}]' or shorthand Key=string,Value=string Key=string,Value=string